sockjs/sockjs-client/README.md

    it's advisable to use only valid characters.
 Using invalid characters is a bit slower, as SockJS must escape them before sending over the wire.
+ * Having a global function called `onmessage` or such is probably a bad idea.